Graciela Rivera: Personal life

+In 1940, Rivera met Joseph Zumchak, a U.S. Navy LTJG while he was stationed in San Juan.
+They married in New York in 1941.

 Later years and death

 She taught Puerto Rican music, Italian and Spanish at the Hostos Community College for 15 years before retiring in 1987.
 She also held conferences at Hunter College, Rutgers College and Lehman College.
 In 1993, Rivera earned her Doctorate Degree in Humanities from the Pontifical Catholic University of Puerto Rico and in 1996 she was bestowed with a Honoris Causa from Lehman College.

 Rivera died on 17 July 2011 at her home in the Mays Landing section of Hamilton Township, Atlantic County, New Jersey.
 She was survived by her daughter, Ginny Soto, and son-in-law, Sam Soto, of Mays Landing, N.J.; her daughter-in-law, Jean Marie Zumchak; and her grandchildren, Joseph Zumchak III, and Jacob Zumchak of Port Richey, Fla.; in addition to many nieces and nephews.
+She was buried at the Puerto Rico National Cemetery next to her husband Joseph Zumchak.